-Let us compare the letter string domain of Copycat with the qualitative physics domain of PHINEAS.
+Compare the letter-string domain of Copycat with the qualitative physics domain of PHINEAS.
 There are several ways one might measure the complexity of a domain or problem:

-- Domain size: How many facts and rules does it take to express the domain? - Problem size: How many facts does it take to express the particular situation or problem? - Elaboration size: How many facts are created when the system understands a particular problem?
+- Domain size: how many facts and rules does it take to express the domain? - Problem size: how many facts does it take to express the particular situation or problem? - Elaboration size: how many facts are created when the system understands a particular problem?

-In Copycat the domain size is easy to estimate, because we can simply count (a) the number of rules (b) the number of links in the Slipnet and (c) the number of predicates.
+In Copycat the domain size is easy to estimate, because we can simply count the number of rules, the number of links in the Slipnet, and the number of predicates.
 In PHINEAS it is somewhat harder, because much of its inferential power comes from the use of QPE, a qualitative reasoning system that was developed independently and has been used in a variety of other projects and systems.
-In order to be as fair as possible, we exclude from our count the contents of QPE and the domain-independent laws of QP theory (even though these are part of Phineas' domain knowledge).
-Instead, we will count only the number of statements in its particular physical theories.
-We also ignore the size of PHINEAS' initial knowledge base of explained examples, even though this would again weigh in favor of our claim.
+In order to be as fair as possible, we exclude from our count the contents of QPE and the domain-independent laws of QP theory (even though these are part of PHINEAS's domain knowledge), instead, we will count only the number of statements in its particular physical theories.
+We also ignored the size of PHINEAS's initial knowledge base of explained examples, even though this would again weigh in favour of our claim.
 Table 1 shows the relative counts on various dimensions.